 The smaller the details the camera is able to read, the higher the resolution.
 It is important to understand that the quantity of the matrix pixels is only partially related to the actual camera resolution.
 This is because of the optics, which is often a bottleneck in the modern digital photo technique.
 One of the oldest methods to assess resolution is shooting of black and white lines.
 The quantity of discernable lines you can shoot tells you the resolution.
 This might sound simple and logical but the problem is whether or not the lines are discernable.
 Discerning the lines depends on the observer and his visual ability.

 Look at Fig.1.
-You might be able to see thousands of lines per frame because you can definitely see all the lines above the number 10.
+You might be able to see thousand of lines per frame because you can definitely see all the lines above the number 10.
 Perhaps you can see 1200 or even 1600 lines per frame because you can see something above the numbers 12 and 16.
 Because different people would answer this differently or view the lines slightly differently, if we see the kind of statement "resolution 1600 lines per frame height" this would not deserve special attention.

 Modulation (contrast) transfer function or spatial frequency response gives an idea of a deeper and more objective conception about resolution.
 Modulation (contrast) is defined in the following way

 Modulation (contrast) = (Imax - Imin) / (Imax + Imin) ;

 Where Imax and Imin are maximal and minimal intensity.

 Let's imagine a series of images, taken by one camera.
 In the first image there is one black line, in the second there are two, in the third there are six and so on.
 The lines, beginning from their certain amount in the image, start merging, and eventually will merge to a full extent, reaching the zero contrast: